Double machine learning to estimate the effects of multiple treatments and their interactions: Discussion

 \section{Discussion}

-Under the strong unconfoundedness assumption, the requirement for joint independence of potential outcomes across all treatments can be relaxed in certain settings.
-This function serves to help to identify higher order interaction effects (e.g., three-way or higher interactions).
+Under the strong unconfoundedness assumption, the requirement for joint independence of potential outcomes across all treatments can be relaxed in many settings.
+This assumption helps to identify higher order interaction effects (e.g., three-way or higher interactions).
 However, if the true model only involves pairwise interactions, it suffices to assume pairwise conditional independence of potential outcomes across pairwise combinations of treatments.

 The DML partial linear model implicitly assumes additive relationships between the multiple treatments and the outcome.
 This structure is not overly restrictive as it is close to traditional multi-way ANOVA, where treatments and their interactions are modeled linearly.
 Like ANOVA, the partial linear model distinguishes between main effects and interaction effects of treatments, allowing interaction effect to be interpreted conditional on the main treatments.
 However, DML further extends this structure by using machine learning to learn complex confounding models, improving the robustness of the estimates for treatment effects.